 628. Figure 6.21 shows that changes in export earnings from all cobalt products exports are not consistent with changes in the metal price.
 The general trend is that changes in metal prices are shifted by at least one year ahead from changes in export earnings.
-Hard to say whether changes in the GDP of the State are associated with changes in export earnings.
+It is hard to say whether changes in the GDP of the State are associated with changes in export earnings.
 These changes have different rates.
-According to UNCTADstat data on individual States' GDP by type of expenditure and VA by kind of economic activity

-205, the average share of exports of all goods and services from DR Congo during the last 10 years is 34 %, and the average share of mining, manufacturing, utilities in the VA is 40 % for the last 10 years.
+According to UNCTADstat data on individual States' GDP by type of expenditure and VA by kind of economic activity, the average share of exports of all goods and services from DR Congo during the last 10 years is 34 per cent, and the average share of mining, manufacturing, and utilities in the VA is 40 per cent for the last 10 years.